Integrating with Atlassian Opsgenie

 Setup Outgoing Webhook

-Get the webhook URL after setting up Opsgenie
+Copy this webhook URL after connecting Opsgenie

-Get the webhook URL after setting up Opsgenie
+Copy this webhook URL after connecting Opsgenie

 1. In the Opsgenie integration settings page on FireHydrant, copy the webhook address provided by FireHydrant.